Excitation and Damping of Oscillation Modes in Gaseous Planets: Discussion

 The physics of planetary mode excitation and damping is extremely uncertain because it relies on several physical processes that are not well understood.
 The shaded regions of our figures in Section \ref{sec:amplitudes} only indicate statistical fluctuations due to stochasticity and not systematic uncertainties in the underlying physics.

 We have argued that differential rotation can greatly enhance convective viscosity because it stretches convective eddies, giving them larger correlation lengths (or higher turnover frequencies) to produce viscous stresses.
 However, this is a new idea that needs to be confirmed/calibrated with numerical experiments.
+While we believe equation \ref{eq:nuconef2} is the right order of magnitude for shear-modified convective viscosity, our calculations do not determine whether this viscosity is positive or negative.
+Indeed, \cite{Duguidetal2020a,Duguidetal2020b} found both positive and negative convective viscosity in hydrodynamic simulations.
+A negative viscosity would excite oscillation modes via linear instability.
+While this is possible in principle, we believe it is unlikely to occur in Saturn because the observed oscillation modes have very low amplitudes, but this possibility should be explored in future work.

-In our model, mode damping occurs primarily in a transition layer between the differentially rotating envelope and rigidly rotating interior, and the viscosity scales with the transition layer width $\Delta R$ as $\nu \propto \Delta R^{-2}$.
+In our models, mode damping occurs primarily in a transition layer between the differentially rotating envelope and rigidly rotating interior, and the viscosity scales with the transition layer width $\Delta R$ as $\nu \propto \Delta R^{-2}$.
 After integrating over this layer, the mode damping rate scales approximately as $\Delta R^{-1}$.
 The differential rotation profiles of planets are not perfectly measured, especially for Uranus, where Mankovich et al. (in prep) find the differential rotation could extend significantly deeper than our estimate of $r/R =0.97$.
 We find that decreasing this to $r/R =0.94$ can slightly increase the damping times and amplitudes of Uranus's high-$\ell$ f~modes and low-order p~modes.